rocket-pool/rocketpool-research/Merkle Rewards System/legacy/rewards-calculation-spec-v1.md

 If the `state` is `staking` and the `penaltyCount` is **3 or more**, this node is a cheater and is not eligible.
 Remove it from the list of eligible nodes and ignore it.

-### Calculating Active Slots

-For each `staking` minipool in each eligible node, calculate the number of **active slots** in the interval for that minipool's validator:

-1. Get the `status` of the validator from the Beacon Chain for `targetBcSlot` (e.g., `/eth/v1/beacon/states/<targetBcSlot>/validators?id=0x<pubkey>`).
-   1. If the validator does not exist at that slot (its status is empty), or if its status is `pending_initialized` or `pending_queued`, it is not eligible for any rewards.
-Ignore it in the following calculations.
-2. Check the validator's `activation_epoch` and calculate the first slot for it.
-Assign this value to `minipoolStartSlot`.
-   1. If `minipoolStartSlot` is *before* the first slot of this interval, set `minipoolStartSlot` to the first slot of this interval.
-3. Check the validator's `exit_epoch` and calculate the first slot for it.
-Assign this value to `minipoolEndSlot`.
-   1. If `minipoolEndSlot` is *after* `targetBcSlot`, set `minipoolEndSlot` to `targetBcSlot`.
-4. The number of **active slots** is `minipoolEndSlot - minipoolStartSlot`.

 ### Calculating Attestation Performance